 $ mage -l This is a magefile, and is a "makefile for go".
 See https://magefile.org/ Targets: build Compile the website to website/public. ensureMage Ensure Mage is installed and on the PATH. hugo Use hugo in a docker container. preview* Run a local server to preview the website and watch for changes.

-The main website and the “Maintainers” section is in the SIG Contributor Strategy repository.
+The website is in the TAG Contributor Strategy repository.

 Quick start with Netlify